hariharana59/Norm-of-a-matrix/README.md

 ### 1-Norm of a Matrix

 ```
-# program to find the 1-norm of a matrrix
+# program to find the 1-norm of a matrix
 # Developed by : Hariharan A
 # Register no : 212223110013